-Please see below for an alphabetical list and brief description of San José State University's (SJSU) Organized Research and Training Units (ORTUs).
+Please see below for an alphabetical list and brief description of San José State University Campus Centers and Institutes (CCI).

 Provides a complementary component to students’ curricular education in the accounting field by developing a vital partnership between SJSU’s Lucas College and Graduate School of Business and accounting firms in the Bay Area.

 Consists of a multilateral partnership between SJSU students, retail industry partners, and SJSU faculty, administration, and staff.
 A program of Center-sponsored events brings constituents together in an effort to provide co-curricular, experiential learning opportunities designed to build students’ leadership skills as well as their awareness and knowledge about retailing as a career.

 Biotechnology Education and Research Institute (BERI)

 Directs the development of biotechnology through inter-departmental cooperation and serves as a clearinghouse; promotes cooperation between industry, government, and the university in biotechnology research and development.
 Contact the College of Science for more information.

 A student research program in the Department of Mathematics and Statistics, CAMCOS provides SJSU students the experience of working on applied mathematical sciences real-world problems sponsored by local businesses and government agencies.

 Supports RSCA active faculty in the College of Health and Human Sciences by providing various writing and research supports.
 CARHS hosts events throughout the year and leads a number of research centers and institutes.